Pvt. Campbell King Sadler

 Each morning, the POWs would eat and walk to the mine.
 During the winter it meant they marched through deep snow.
 They would march up the side of a mountain and down into the mine.
 The POWs noticed that the guards never marched up the mountain, but somehow they were waiting for them in the mine when they got to the bottom.
 The POWs learned that the Japanese had cut a tunnel into the mine so they did not have to climb up the side of the mountain.

-Campbell remained in the camp until he was liberated on September 12, 1945.
-On that date, an American officer showed up at the camp's gates.
+Campbell remained in the camp until he was liberated on September 12, 1945, when an American officer showed up at the camp's gates.
 The POWs knew the war was over because they had been dropped food, medicine, and clothing.

-A few days later, the POWs returned to the train station and rode the train to Yokohama.
-There, they rode trucks to the docks.
-At the docks, they were processed by the Recovered Personnel Team.
+A few days later, the POWs returned to the train station and rode the train to Yokohama, where they rode trucks to the docks and were processed by the Recovered Personnel Team.
 They were taken by hospital ship to the Philippines where they received medical treatment and were fatten up.
-He was boarded onto the U.S.S.
-Tryon arriving at San Francisco on October 24, 1945.
-There, he was sent to Letterman General Hospital.
+When Campbell was considered to be healthy, he was boarded onto the U.S.S.
+Tryon arriving at San Francisco on October 24, 1945, where he was sent to Letterman General Hospital.

 Sadler remained in the military and rose in rank to Sergeant First Class.
 He resided in Columbus, Ohio, and after he retired he resided in Muskogee County, Georgia.
 Campbell passed away on October 12, 1972, and was buried at Fort Benning Post Cemetery in Muskogee County, Georgia, in Section A, Site 586.